 Abstract: In this talk I will present evidence about how the brain recognizes complex words.
 Do we decompose complex words into their component parts in order to recognize them and reassemble them in production?
 Or are they stored intact in our mental dictionary?
 Recent masked priming experiments have brought to light a morphological level of analysis that is exclusively based on the orthographic appearance of words, so that it breaks down corner into corn- and -er, as well as dealer into deal- and -er.
 Because this level of analysis ignores meaning, it cannot capture the morphological relationship between irregularly inflected words and their base forms (e.g., fell-fall, bought-buy).
 I will present behavioral and electrophysiological data from an experiment comparing irregular and regular inflections that provide support for a level of morphological analysis that takes semantic as well as orthographic information into account.

-September 29: Tony McCaffrey, Lee Spector, Univeristy of Massachusetts grad., professor of computer science, University of Massachusetts graduate student
+September 29: Tony McCaffrey, University of Massachusetts graduate student; Lee Spector, professor of computer science, Hampshire College